bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 seconds](https://en.wikipedia.org/wiki/Leap_second).
 Time zones are supported as fixed offsets from UTC.
 Therefore, [daylight saving time](https://en.wikipedia.org/wiki/Daylight_saving_time) transitions are *not* supported.
-When date and time objects are displayed to the user, the RPN83P uses the [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339) standard which is a standard that is readily accessible, unlike the similar [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) standard which is paywalled and more difficult to access.
-The RPN83P also provides access to the real time clock (RTC) included in several of the TI calculators that it is compatible with (83+SE, 84+, 84+SE, but not the 83+).
-The RPN83P supports quickly converting the current date and time from the RTC into different timezones.
+When date and time objects are displayed to the user, the RPN83P has the option of using the [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339) standard (very similar to the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) standard).
+The RPN83P also provides access to the real time clock (RTC) if it exists on the calculator (84+, 84+SE, Nspire with TI-84 keyboard, but not the 83+ or 83+SE).
+The RPN83P supports converting the current date and time from the RTC into different timezones.

 ### Gregorian Calendar